-Since then, the GRASP team has expanded the organization to include more programming specific to increasing the independence of Autistics and disabled individuals.
-GRASP’s team has established workshop programs, social events and groups, as well as increasing the visibility of Autistic and disabled adults within society through collaborative work with high profile regional, national, and international organizations.
+Since then, the GRASP team has expanded the organization to include more programming specific to increasing the empowerment of Autistics and disabled individuals.
+GRASP’s team has established workshop programs, social events and groups, as well as increasing the visibility of Autistic and Disabled adults within society through collaborative work with high profile regional, national, and international organizations.
 GRASP’s team also advocates for cross-disability approaches to policy, research, and collaboration as well as acknowledgement of and respect for intersectional experiences among community members.

 Committed to Meeting the Needs of Adults and Teens on the Autism Spectrum . . .

 With an emphasis on Community-Based Outreach and Individual Self-Advocacy, GRASP’s by-laws stipulate that the Executive Director, 100% of the Advisory Board, and 50% of the Board of Directors of GRASP must be Autistic or Disabled individuals.
 We go beyond this by ensuring our team and Board of Directors are representative of multiple marginalized groups.